YarekTyshchenko/yarektyshchenko.github.com/_posts/SpaceEngineers/2015-12-14-Programming-Block.md

 How to use:

 {% highlight c# %}
+// Instantiate a speed calculator using the programming block for measurments
+// You can use any block, something near the center of the ship so the rotation
+// doesn't contribute to the overall speed.
 SpeedCalculator sc = new SpeedCalculator((IMyTerminalBlock)Me);

+// Storage malarky: Required because we need to store previous 3D Vector and time
-SpeedCalculator.Store store = SpeedCalculator.Store.fromString(Storage);
+// to calculate distance traveled and speed SpeedCalculator.Store store = SpeedCalculator.Store.fromString(Storage);
 sc.calculate(ref store);
 Storage = store.ToString();